-The accommodation was modern and spacious and after dropping off our bags we headed to a nearby tapas bar for some lunch, soaking up some of the spring sunshine.
+The accommodation was modern and spacious and after dropping off our bags we headed to a nearby tapas bar for some lunch sitting in the sun to soak up some of the spring sunshine.

 We then climbed the steep hill to the Alcazar and its adjacent castle.
 The ticket office was closed but a sign informed visitors that admission on Sunday’s is free, so by chance we had picked a good day to visit.
 It was a lengthy climb but there were good views to be had as it was a clear, sunny afternoon.
 We relaxed on the castle terrace with a cool beer before taking the path back down to the old town.
 There were lots of restaurants to choose from for our evening meal, we ate in one near the cathedral surrounded by pots of red geraniums.

 If you have enjoyed reading this post on Malaga, you may also be interested in the following: